keithalewis/math/opm.md

 bought or sold in any amount with no effect on the price, and has nothing whatsoever to say about counterparty risk.

-The model defines the initial vector of prices of tradeable instruments and their terminal prices contingent on the realized outcome.
+The model defines the initial vector of tradeable instruments prices and their terminal prices contingent on the realized outcome.
 If there are no arbitrage opportunities available then prices are subject to a geometric constraint determined by the final prices: